-The overall grade for the Inshore Central zone improved from ‘moderate’ to 'good' in 2019-20 with the score increasing slightly from 57 in 2017-18 to 59.
+The overall grade for the Inshore Central zone improved from ‘moderate’ to 'good' in 2019-20 with the score increasing form 59 to 67.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 The water quality grade in 2019-20 for the Central inshore zone improved from ‘moderate’ to ‘good’ and scored 74, increasing from 58 in 2018-19.